aws-samples/aws-enterprise-mlops-framework/README.md

 [mlops-infra](mlops-multi-account-cdk/mlops-infra/) will deploy a Secure data science exploration environment for your data scientists to explore and train their models inside a SageMaker studio environment.
 It also prepares your dev/preprod/prod accounts with the networking setup to: either run SageMaker studio in a VPC, or be able to create SageMaker Endpoints and other infrastructure inside VPCs.
 The architecture is represented below.
 The repository will also create example SageMaker users (Lead Data Scientist and Data Scientist) and associated roles and policies.

-Please note that the networking created by mlops_infra is a kick start example and that the repository is also designed to be able to import existing VPCs created by your organization instead of creating its own VPCs.
+*Please note that the networking created by mlops_infra is a kick start example and that the repository is also designed to be able to import existing VPCs created by your organization instead of creating its own VPCs.*
-The CDK application that creates this infrastructure also contains a CICD pipeline hosted in a governance account that deploys the infrastructure to your dev/preprod/prod accounts (more details in [mlops-infra](mlops-multi-account-cdk/mlops-infra/))

 ![sagemaker studio and networking stack](mlops-multi-account-cdk/mlops-infra/diagrams/MLOPs%20Foundation%20Architecture-mlops%20secure%20networking.jpg)